A Few of My Favorite Books

 The Baron’s exploits are wonderfully absurd.
 Among them:

-• flying through the air while riding on a cannonball
+• flying through the air while riding on a cannonball (not recommended by my patients.
+One star.)

-• suturing his horse back together with a laurel tree after it had been cut in half
+• suturing his horse back together with a laurel tree after it had been cut in half (current trauma surgery standards do not support this approach)

-• shooting a deer with a cherry pit, only to later find a cherry tree growing from the animal’s head
+• shooting a deer with a cherry pit, only to later find a cherry tree growing from the animal’s head (my gardener found this idea inspirational.
+I found this concerning)

 These stories belong to that delightful category of literature where imagination is allowed to run completely wild.